orxfun/orx-parallel/examples/wasm/tsp/vanilla/ui/README.md

 - `vite.config.ts` also sets `server.headers` for `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy`; this is required for cross-origin isolation, which in turn is required for shared-memory wasm and browser threads
 - `tsconfig.json` uses `moduleResolution: "Bundler"` and `types: ["vite/client"]` so the generated wasm package and Vite imports typecheck cleanly

-Importantly, parallel computation will not word without `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy` headers.
+Importantly, parallel computation will not work without `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy` headers.
 As mentioned above, this is added to Vite configuration.
 If you serve the built `dist/` folder outside Vite, the server must send the same COOP/COEP headers.
 A plain static server like `npx serve dist` will not work for threaded wasm because the browser will reject `SharedArrayBuffer` unless `self.crossOriginIsolated` is true.
 This repo includes `npm run serve:dist`, which serves `dist/` locally with the required headers.

 ## minimal flow to run locally